ch88251/CppND-Route-Planning-Project/README.md

 # Route Planning Project

 The route planning project demonstrates the use of C++ with Open Street Map (OSM).
-It uses the A* Search algorithm to plot the shortest path on a map using starting and ending geo coordinates.
+It uses the A* Search algorithm to plot the shortest path on a map using starting and ending coordinates.

 ## Cloning